HuiChen3313/FedPP/README.md

 Running FedPP with different aggregation schemes.
 ```
-python main.py --aggerate_method FedEvent
+python main.py --aggerate_method FedPP
 ```
-where aggerate_method can be selected from FedAvg, AggSigma, AggSigma2 and FedEvent.
+where aggerate_method can be selected from FedAvg, AggSigma, AggSigma2 and FedPP.